thomasvanta/lzxsoftware/BUILDING-PlatformIO.md

 *Misconfiguring electronics could damage your module, your Eurorack case, and/or your computer.
 Proceed completely at your own risk!*

 1. Disconnect your module from Eurorack power, and connect a USB A to Mini-B cable between your computer and the USB port on the back of the module.
 2. Diver should present as a USB device in Device Firmware Update mode.
-If it doesn't appear in your USB device tree, or you get DFU errors in later steps, you may need to install STM32 DFU drivers.
+If it doesn't appear in your USB device tree, or you get DFU errors in later steps, you may need to install the [STM32 programming tools](https://www.st.com/en/development-tools/stm32cubeprog.html) to make sure your device is recognized.
+Restart Visual Studio Code after your've installed the STM32 tools.
 3. Choose *Terminal > Run Task...* and select *PlatformIO: Upload (diver-usb)*, or click the arrow icon in the lower left PlatformIO toolbar.
 4. Disconnect the USB cable and reconnect the module to Eurorack power.